2019 Innovator of the Year nominee | AD COLOR

 2014 Mars Gallery Solo Exhibition | Chicago, IL

 Shala’s Bronzeville Solar Pyramid is a 16 feet tall pyramid skinned by unique art-rendered solar giclees.
-Now a Chicago landmark, the solar pyramid generates solar electricity that allows it to illuminate and provide energy to a neighboring building.
-This has made Shala’s Solar Pyramid the first public sculpture of its kind.
+The groundbreaking Chicago landmark generates solar electricity that allows it to illuminate and provide energy to a neighboring building.
+This has made Shala’s Bronzeville Solar Pyramid the first public sculpture of its kind.

 Shala’s gallery and public work challenges social convention in a charming, yet, confronting way.
 As a consequence, the artwork itself is expressed through re-examined forms of media and technology.
 The execution of his work illustrates the social impact mission of his work.